bryanbuchs/generator-component/README.md

 Run the generator from the theme directory, files will be scaffolded into `components/{component-name}`:

-1. `yo component` and follow the prompts.
+`yo component` and follow the prompts.
-2. `yo component name` to prefill the name prompt
-3. `yo component group-name` to prefill the name and group prompts (splits on "-")
-4. `yo component --js` to prefill "y" in the "Include *.behavior.js file?"

 ### Prompts